 How end users interact with your Zendesk Support depends first on the support channels you've made available to them and then by how you've defined public access.
 You can provide either open or closed support.
 Open support in Zendesk means that anyone can submit tickets.
 Closed support in Zendesk means the opposite.
 For example, you might use closed support for an internal support operation within a corporation.

 In a closed Zendesk, you add the end users.
 In an open Zendesk, you can either add users yourself or end users can add themselves by submitting tickets.
-If end users can add themselves, you can either require them to register or not. you can add users yourself and end users can add themselves by submitting tickets.
+If end users can add themselves, you can either require them to register or not.
 In a closed Zendesk, all end users must be registered.

 You can also control if and how your end users access your Help Center.
 This is the end user's view and includes the Submit Request page, the Knowledge Base, the Community (if available), and a view of their tickets.
 For more information on how end users can access Zendesk Support, see Configuring how end users access and sign in to Zendesk Support.

 You also have the option of adding your end users to an organization, which is a collection of users (both end users and agents) that can be used in many ways throughout your ticket workflow.
 For more information, see About organizations and groups.

 Agents, administrators, account owner (team members)

 The people who resolve support requests, you, play different roles in setting up and managing your ticket workflow.
 Agents, admins, and the account owner are all team members.